-Faculty: Jeff Perry, Senior Lecturer, Development Sociology
+Faculty: Jeff Perry, Global Development

 Student: Stephen Robertshaw

-In February of 2018, staff of the Cornell Nutrient Management Spear Program in collaboration with counterparts at the University of Missouri and the Iowa Soybean Association, developed a protocol for yield monitor data cleaning.
-The protocol was needed as raw yield monitor data contains errors related to the technology and its use in the field, and without data cleaning, reported yields can be off by 1-2 tons/acre and 5-10 bu/acre.
+In February of 2018, the staff of the Cornell Nutrient Management Spear Program in collaboration with counterparts at the University of Missouri and the Iowa Soybean Association developed a protocol for yield monitor data cleaning.
+The protocol was needed as raw yield monitor data contain errors related to the technology and its use in the field, and without data cleaning, reported yields can be off by 1-2 tons/acre and 5-10 bu/acre.
 When data cannot be trusted, farmers are unlikely to base management decisions on such data, so implementation of a data cleaning protocol is essential.

 Training sessions with professionals this past year have illustrated the need for curriculum development for teaching of the protocol.
-In addition, we have been approached by a high school agriculture teacher for curriculum that would allow their students to learn about yield data collection and cleaning.
-Thus, the proposed CCE internship project is to develop high school and extension curriculum for corn yield data collection and processing, as well as the generation of farm-specific yield summaries.
-The 2019 internship allows the student to learn about field-crop based precision agriculture in general, understand yield monitoring equipment, data collection and data cleaning, and learn about and implement educational approaches that facilitate learning for students and certified crop advisors.
+In addition, we have been approached by a high school agriculture teacher for a curriculum that would allow their students to learn about yield data collection and cleaning.
+Thus, the proposed CCE internship project is to develop a high school and extension curriculum for corn yield data collection and processing, as well as the generation of farm-specific yield summaries.
+The 2019 internship allows the student to learn about field-crop based precision agriculture in general, understand yield monitoring equipment, data collection, and data cleaning, and learn about and implement educational approaches that facilitate learning for students and certified crop advisors.
 In addition to working on the project, the student will also get exposed to all other aspects of precision agriculture research in our team including data collection with active crop sensors, unmanned aerial systems (UAS or drones), satellite imagery, and field-based soil and plant sampling and analyses, and get greater insights in teaching an agricultural curriculum at a high school through collaboration with two high schools, one in western and one in central NY.